machawk1/parallelising-python/README.md

 Long functions are often easier to implement in Cython and small ones are often best implemented in Numba.
 A big downside with Cython (that cannot be stressed enough) is that it adds huge overhead for building and distributing the code.
 I therefore discourage the use of Cython for code that will be made public unless all other options are tested first.

-## Vectorisation with Numba
+## Vectorization with Numba
-Finally, we will look at vectorisation of functions with Numba.
-Vectorisation is when we wish to apply the same function to all elements of an array.
-For example, the `exp` function in NumPy is a vectorised function.
+Finally, we will look at vectorization of functions with Numba.
+Vectorization is when we wish to apply the same function to all elements of an array.
+For example, the `exp` function in NumPy is a vectorized function.

 Let us create a vectorised function to compute the Mandelbrot set.